Sergey Nivens - Fotolia

 Tools like Attunity Replicate, with variably configurable features that can be applied differently to different source and target formats, have value that goes beyond the first load for the acquisition and sourcing pieces, according to Merv Adrian, an analyst at Gartner.
 The ability to handle structured SQL data is important in this, he added.

-Adrian said Gartner research positions structured transactional data as the major data source for big data analysis.
-In covering structured as well as unstructured data input, Attunity is not alone, he noted.
-These and other commercial tools can have some benefits over open source tools, however.
+Adrian said Gartner research positions structured transactional data as the major data source for big data analytics.
+Attunity isn't alone in covering structured as well as unstructured data input, he noted.
+And he thinks the commercial tools can have some benefits over open source alternatives.

 "There are many traditional tools that work there.
-The new ones in the Apache stack are not nearly as mature or full-featured," he said.
-"They are also less comprehensive in the number of sources and target formats supported."
+The new ones in the Apache stack are not nearly as mature or full-featured," Adrian said.
+"They're also less comprehensive in the number of sources and target formats supported."

 Initial stocking of a data lake, incrementally adding to it, categorizing the data for recall -- these are all part of the process involved with moving Hadoop-style big data development from prototype to production.
 And further effort will be required.